 “CO has no smell, taste or colour and lives are lost every year because of CO poisoning.
 It’s through awareness initiatives like this competition that safety messages such as getting gas appliances safety checked every year by a Gas Safe registered engineer, and the need for an audible CO alarm can reach more people across Great Britain and save lives.”

 The competition has now reopened and we’re on the lookout for next year’s winners.
-Budding artists have until Sunday 10 May 2020 to submit their entries and can find out more information here.
+Budding artists have until Sunday 10 May 2020 to submit their entries.